-H. Status of Option Student
+G. Status of Option Student

 A student who is admitted under the enrollment option program shall be treated as a resident student, and in such regard shall be required to provide such enrollment information and documentation as is required for enrollment of other students (e.g., certified birth certificate and evidence of physical examination, visual evaluation and immunization), shall be required to be enrolled on a full-time basis, and shall be required to adhere to student conduct rules.
-The building assignment for an option student, as well as classroom and grade level assignments, shall be determined by the administration.
+The building assignment for an option student, as well as classroom and grade level assignments, shall be determined solely by the administration.

 An option student shall not be entitled to transportation except as required by law.
-Transportation or transportation reimbursement will be provided in the following circumstances:
+Transportation or transportation reimbursement will be provided only in the following circumstances:

-- 1. The District OR-1 Public School District may, upon mutual agreement with the parent or legal guardian of an option student, provide transportation to the option student on the same basis as provided for resident students.
+- 1. District OR-1 Public Schools may, upon mutual agreement with the parent or legal guardian of an option student, provide transportation to the option student on the same basis as provided for resident students.
 The school district may charge the parents of each option student transported a fee sufficient to recover the additional costs of such transportation. - 2.
-Option students who qualify for free lunches are eligible for either free transportation or transportation reimbursement from the option school district. - 3.
+Option students who qualify for free lunches are eligible for either free transportation or transportation reimbursement from the option school district.
+The District's policy is that the District selects which service (transportation or reimbursement) is to be provided to students. - 3.
 For option students receiving special education services, the transportation services required in the student's Individualized Education Plan shall be provided by the resident school district.

-I. Information Regarding Schools, Programs, Policies and Procedures.
+H. Information Regarding Schools, Programs, Policies and Procedures.

-As part of the option enrollment program, the administration shall make information about the District OR-1 Public Schools and its school, programs, policies and procedures available to all interested persons and shall have a copy of the option enrollment policy and regulations available at each school building.
+As part of the option enrollment program, the administration shall make information about District OR-1 Public Schools and its school, programs, policies, and procedures available to all interested persons and shall have a copy of the option enrollment policy and regulations available at each school building.